adamawalters/HackatonWinter24/README.md

 # MindTrack

 ## Description
+**The front-end is deployed here**: [Link](https://hackatonwinter24-3wha.onrender.com) **The server is deployed here**: [Link](https://hackatonwinter24-3wha.onrender.com)

 MindTrack is a project that won the Chegg Skills Winter 2024 Hackathon.
 It is a web application designed to track and visualize mental health data for users.
 The application provides a user-friendly interface for logging daily moods, activities, and other relevant information to help users monitor and improve their mental well-being.

-**The front-end is deployed here**: [Link](https://hackatonwinter24-3wha.onrender.com)

-**The server is deployed here**: [Link](https://hackatonwinter24-3wha.onrender.com)
+It is a mental health tracking app intended to be sold to a company who wants to help employees track their mental health.

 **Please note that the server will take a minute to spin up as it's a free tier**